natewong1313/natewong1313/README.md

 I am an 18 year old college student living in Virginia.
 I am a full-stack developer who loves to create software for others to enjoy & develop innovative solutions to solve problems.

  - 💻 &nbsp;&nbsp;I’m currently unemployed
  - 📥 &nbsp;&nbsp;Want to get in touch?
-Email me at nate@nateskicksllc.com
+Email me at nwong@mail.umw.edu

 ## Languages